ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/source-code-verification.md

 sidebar: true
 ---

 [Smart contracts](/developers/docs/smart-contracts/) are designed to be “trustless”, meaning users shouldn’t have to trust third parties (e.g., developers and companies) before interacting with a contract.
-As a requisite for trustleness, users and other developers must be able to verify a smart contract’s source code.
+As a requisite for trustlessness, users and other developers must be able to verify a smart contract’s source code.
 Source code verification assures users and developers that the published contract code is the same code running at the contract address on the Ethereum blockchain.

+It is important to make the distinction between "source code verification" and "formal verification".
+The former, which will be explained in detail below, refers to verifying that the given source code of a smart contract in a high-level language (e.g. Solidity) compiles to the same bytecode to be executed at the contract address.
+The latter describes verifying the correctness of a smart contract, meaning the contract behaves as expected.
+Although context-dependent, contract verification usually refers to source code verification.

 ## What is source code verification? {#what-is-source-code-verification}

-A smart contract’s source code, which are instructions [written in Solidity](/developers/docs/smart-contracts/languages/) or another high-level programming language, is usually [compiled into bytecode](/developers/docs/smart-contracts/compiling/) before being deployed in the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
-This happens because the EVM cannot interpret high-level instructions and requires low-level, machine instructions (**bytecode**) to execute contract logic.
+Before deploying a smart contract in the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/), developers [compile](/developers/docs/smart-contracts/compiling/) the contract’s source code—instructions [written in Solidity](/developers/docs/smart-contracts/languages/) or another high-level programming language—to bytecode.
+As the EVM cannot interpret high-level instructions, compiling source code to bytecode (i.e., low-level, machine instructions) is necessary for executing contract logic in the EVM.

 Source code verification is comparing a smart contract’s source code and the compiled bytecode used during the contract creation to detect any differences.
 Verifying smart contracts matters because the advertised contract code may be different from what runs on the blockchain.

-Source code verification ensures that functions, values, and variables defined in the source code remain the same after the contract is compiled and deployed.
+Smart contract verification enables investigating what a contract does through the higher-level language it is written in, without having to read machine code.
+Functions, values, and usually the variable names and comments remain the same with the original source code that is compiled and deployed.
+This makes reading code much easier.
 Source verification also makes provision for code documentation, so that end-users know what a smart contract is designed to do.

 ## Why is source code verification important? {#importance-of-source-code-verification}